 Oolong Tea (Wu Long Cha)

-In this case, oolong tea, or “dark dragon” tea in English, is the best example.
+Without further ado, let’s learn about oolong tea (or “dark dragon” tea in English).
 It has a long history with Chinese tea tradition.
 Most of the production concentrates in the Fujian province.

 |Tieguanyin||Fujian province (Anxi county)||The flavors depend on the roasting level and time of harvest.||The tea takes 1-2 minutes to brew.|